-The Company's financial statements, which should be read in conjunction with the strategic report and the Directors' report, have been prepared in accordance with UK adopted IAS.
-The financial information has been prepared under the historical cost convention.
-Climate risk has been considered in the preparation of these accounts and no adjustments have been deemed necessary.
+The financial statements, which should be read in conjunction with the Strategic report and the Directors' report, have been prepared in accordance with UK adopted IAS.
+The financial information has been prepared under the historical cost convention, as modified by the application of fair value measurements.
+Climate risk has been considered in the preparation of these financial statements and no adjustments have been deemed necessary.